catalystneuro/ndx-spatial-transformation/docs/source/index.rst

-Specification for the ndx-rigid-transformation extension
+Specification for the ndx-spatial-transformation extension
 ========================================================

 .. toctree::